chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 Let’s decide what the conditions are for loading the comments:

 0. The user has finished reading the article, gets to the bottom of the page, and wants to read the comments
-0. The user navigates to the page from a link that directs them to the comments (with <code>#comments</code> appended to the URL)
+0. The user navigates to the page from a link that directs them to the comments (with `#comments` appended to the URL)
-0. The user clicks a link to the comments section from within the article itself (also by <code>#comments</code> being appended to the URL)
+0. The user clicks a link to the comments section from within the article itself (also by `#comments` being appended to the URL)

 Let’s dive into some code.
 Here’s how I was loading Disqus *non-conditionally*: